 Sometimes you meet people that are just determined to succeed, regardless of the challenge, and McKnight was definitely determined to turn a profit on this house of horrors.

 So despite the cockroach problem we brought the property, we did move the tenant out.
 It’s not appropriate to have 10 cats in a little one-bedroom bed set up.
-So we moved her out and we had to tent, put a big tent over the whole property and gas it.
-Anyway, we still couldn’t, afterwards get the smell out of that unit even though the cats weren’t there anymore and the kitty litter wasn’t there and the tenant wasn’t there anymore and so we had to peel off the plaster in the walls and we took out ten 50 gallon drums of dead cockroaches, dead little mini cockroaches, shovelled them into the, well I didn’t do it.
+So we moved her out, and we had to tent, put a big tent over the whole property and gas it.
+Anyway, we still couldn’t, afterwards get the smell out of that unit even though the cats weren’t there anymore and the kitty litter wasn’t there and the tenant wasn’t there anymore and so we had to peel off the plaster in the walls and we took out ten 50-gallon drums of dead cockroaches, dead little mini cockroaches, I shovelled them into the well.
 He had to take out I don’t know, hundreds of thousands of those little cockroaches and they’d infested the place and got behind the wall and then we gradually turned it around and that year or so I sold that property and made a good capital gain but it was a bit of a problem.

 However, the horror is balanced by the high-class.
 Where one property has cats and roaches, another hosts an American President.